sophiamazurek/readmegen/template.md

 If you created an application or package and would like other developers to contribute it, you will want to add guidelines for how to do so.
 The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own.

 ## Tests

 Go the extra mile and write tests for your application.
 Then provide examples on how to run them.

+## Questions

+Go the extra mile and write tests for your application.
+Then provide examples on how to run them.